jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 A natural person who derives income in an income year for providing personal services to a person who is a claimant under the Accident Compensation Act 2001 is not required to furnish a return of income for the corresponding tax year if—
-  (a) a personal service rehabilitation payment is made for the claimant and for the personal services; and (b) the taxable income of the person does not exceed $14,000 for the tax year; and (c) tax is withheld at the rate of 10.5% or 12.5% from the personal service rehabilitation payment; and (d) the person is not required to furnish a return of income under section 33A(1) for the tax year, ignoring for the purposes of that section income from providing personal services for which personal service rehabilitation payments are made.
+  (a) a personal service rehabilitation payment is made for the claimant and for the personal services; and (b) the taxable income of the person does not exceed $14,000 for the tax year; and (c) tax is withheld at the rate of 10.5% from the personal service rehabilitation payment; and (d) the person is not required to furnish a return of income under section 33A(1) for the tax year, ignoring for the purposes of that section income from providing personal services for which personal service rehabilitation payments are made.

 ### 34 Presumption as to authority of person making return